Skip to main content

 Educate Against Hate

-This is a government website designed to support school teachers and leaders to help them safeguard their students from radicalisation and extremism.
+This is a government endorsed website designed to support school teachers and leaders to help them safeguard their students from radicalisation and extremism.
 The platform provides free information and resources to help school staff identify and address the risks, as well as build resilience to radicalisation.

 Educate Against Hate: Prevent radicalisation and extremism